-Zero turn mowers are known for performing at faster speeds, efficiency, and better mobility.
+Zero-turn mowers are known for performing at faster speeds, efficiency, and better mobility.
 These high-performing riding mowers can run up to 8 mph speed and can even let you make agile 360 degree turns so easily.
-Several zero turn mower units come with two large back drive tires, as well as swiveling tires in front.
-There’s also a wide selection of zero turn mower attachments you can choose from in today’s market.
+Several zero-turn mower units come with two large back drive tires, as well as swiveling tires in front.
+There’s also a wide selection of zero-turn mower attachments you can choose from in today’s market.
 These include grass clipping baggers, mulching kits, snow blades, and various types of spreaders.

 Rear Engine Riding Mowers

 Rear engine riding mowers are the cheapest and smallest type of mower that you can find on the market.
 Despite not being able to perform as fast as its two counterparts, a rear engine riding mower still dons a few pros.
 These mowers are perfect for lax lawn owners who just want an easy and comfortable time mowing the lawn.
-Great for small yard, rear engine riding mowers don’t take as much space in the shed or garage as zero turn mowers and lawn tractors.
+Great for small yard, rear engine riding mowers don’t take as much space in the shed or garage as zero-turn mowers and lawn tractors.
 However, these mini tractors are not capable of supporting heavy attachments for an improved mowing experience.

 For larger lawns, you need a riding mower that is built with optimum horsepower and can support heavy-duty attachments.
 Lawn tractors are your best bet for acreage.
 However, while these mowers are capable of accomplishing bigger lawn jobs, they don’t excel in terms of speed and agility.
 It also takes a while for lawn tractors to avoid obstacles.

-Riding Lawn Mower Safety Tips
+Best Riding Lawn Mower for Hills Safety Tips

-Riding lawn mowers can be quite challenging, especially when you’re driving it up and down hilly terrains.
+Riding lawn mowers can be quite challenging, especially when you’re driving them up and down hilly terrains.
 Here are some tips that you need to follow before and during lawn mowing operations to ensure safety and the most enjoyable riding lawn mower experience possible.